zulip/zulip/help/self-hosted-billing.md

   friends, volunteer groups, etc.).

-Organizations that have up to 10 users, or do not require mobile push notifications, will likely find the Self-managed plan to be the most convenient option.
+Organizations that have up to 10 users, or do not require mobile push notifications, will likely find the Free plan to be the most convenient option.
 Larger organizations are encouraged to apply for the free Community plan, which includes unlimited push notifications and support for many Zulip features.